-- On occasions, a group of students might wish to raise a complaint.
+1. On occasions, a group of students might wish to raise a complaint.
 Under these circumstances, the best way to do so is by way of a single form submitted by an identified spokesperson.
-Each member of the group must agree in writing, by way of an attachment to the form, to the spokesperson and they will also be invited to submit separate copies of the equal opportunities monitoring form.
-Where separate forms are submitted, the University reserves the right to process them together. - 2.
-The decision letter will be sent to the spokesperson (where applicable) at the early resolution and formal stages.
-However, as each member of the group would have the ultimate right to ask the Office of the Independent Adjudicator for Higher Education (OIA) to review their complaint if it remains unresolved after the final stage of the process (as per Section 17.11 of this Framework), separate Completion of Procedures Letters will be issued at that point.
+Each member of the group must agree in writing to the spokesperson and they will also be invited to submit separate copies of the equal opportunities monitoring form.
+Where separate forms are submitted, the University reserves the right to process them together subject to any data protection issues that might apply.
+2. The decision letter will be sent to the spokesperson (where applicable) at the early resolution and formal stages.
+However, as each member of the group would have the ultimate right to ask the Office of the Independent Adjudicator for Higher Education (OIA) to review their complaint if it remains unresolved, after the final stage of the process (as per Section 17.11 of this Framework) separate Completion of Procedures Letters will be issued at that point.

-17.8 Early Resolution (Stage One)
+17.8 Early Resolution Stage (Stage One)

-Students are invited to raise any issues informally with the appropriate members of staff, with a view to resolving any issues at a local level.
-The appropriate members of staff include, but are not necessarily restricted to, the following:
+- Students are invited to raise any issues with the appropriate member/s of staff, with a view to resolving them at a local level.
+The appropriate member/s of staff include, but are not necessarily restricted to, the following: - Academic: Programme/Programme Area Leader and/or Personal Development Tutor - Accommodation: Campus Services Manager - Digital Innovation Director of Learning Solutions and Innovation - Equality and Diversity: Inclusion Co-ordinator - Estates (apart from accommodation): Head of Estates and Campus Development - Finance: Head of Finance - IT: Head of Digital and IT Services - Library: Head of Library - Registry: Head of Registry and Admissions - Student Administration: Student and Academic Administration Manager - Sports Centre: Sports Centre Operations Manager

-- Academic: Programme/Programme Area Leader and/or Personal Development Tutor - Accommodation: Campus Services Manager - Equality and Diversity: Inclusion Co-ordinator - Estates (apart from accommodation): Head of Estates - Finance: Head of Finance - IT: IT Services and Infrastructure Manager or Head of Digital Innovation - Library: Head of Library - Registry/Student Administration: Administrator to the Registrar - Sports Centre: Sports Centre Operations Manager - Welfare: Head of Student Support
+Welfare: Head of Student Wellbeing and Support (or nominee)

-Any issues that do not fall into these categories should be communicated to the Head of Student Support in the first instance.
+Any issues that do not fall into these categories should be communicated to the Head of Student Wellbeing and Support (or nominee) in the first instance.